 This step is VERY IMPORTANT.

 Gather as much information and understanding about the market or industry as possible.
 Understand and define the potential customers.
-Clarify the proposed position the business will have in the market.
+Clarify the proposed position the business is aiming for in the market.

-Create a unique selling proposition – what will make you different?
-This will be impossible without a clear understanding and picture of your prospective customer.
+Create a unique selling proposition – what will make you different in the eyes of the customer?
+Obviously this will be impossible without a clear understanding and picture of the prospective customers.

 Be creative but don’t try and be too clever.